Ramyasriyalamarti/pneumonia_detection/README.md

 # pneumonia_detection

-Here's a sample README.md for your GitHub repository, explaining your X-ray Pneumonia Detection Project with severity classification, web integration, and medication suggestions:

 X-Ray Pneumonia Detection with Severity Classification This project uses a deep learning model to classify chest X-ray images into severity levels of pneumonia (Normal, Mild, Moderate, Severe) and provides medication recommendations based on the diagnosis.
 The project also includes a web-based interface for uploading X-ray images and viewing predictions.